NCDgov/ncd-site/pages/public-comment.md

 * **Youth and younger adults with disabilities in nursing homes**
 * **Improving the outcome of people with disabilities during and after disasters**
-* **Accessible Transportation in Florida**

-9:30 – 10:40 a.m. – Panel on Institutionalization of Youth in Nursing Homes
+9:30 – 10:30 a.m. – Panel on Institutionalization of Youth in Nursing Homes

-**10:40 – 11:05 a.m. – Public Comment on Youth in Nursing Homes**
+**10:30 – 10:55 a.m. – Public Comment on Youth in Nursing Homes**

-11:20 – 12:25 p.m. – Panel on Experiences of Disabled Floridians During/After Recent Natural Disasters
+11:10 a.m. – 12:10 p.m. – Panel on Experiences of Disabled Floridians During/After Recent Natural Disasters

-**12:25 – 12:50 p.m. – Public Comment on Experiences in Natural Disasters**
+**12:10 – 12:35 p.m. – Public Comment on Experiences and Services in Recent Florida Disasters**

-2:10 – 3:10 p.m. – Panel on Accessible Transportation in Florida: Barriers and Innovations

-**3:10 – 3:35 p.m. – Public Comment on Accessible Transportation in Florida**

 Public participation during the public comment period provides an opportunity for us to hear from individuals, businesses, providers, educators, parents and advocates.
 Your comments are important in bringing to the Council's attention the issues and priorities of the disability community.